oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/simple_host_streaming/README.md

 | What you will learn               | How to achieve low-latency host-device streaming while maintaining throughput
 | Time to complete                  | 45 minutes

-_Notice: SYCL USM host allocations (and therefore this tutorial) are only supported for the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX)_
+*Notice: SYCL USM host allocations (and therefore this tutorial) are only supported for the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) with USM support (i.e., intel_s10sx_pac:pac_s10_usm)* <br/>
-_Notice: This tutorial demonstrates an implementation of host streaming that will be supplanted by better techniques in a future release.
-See the [Drawbacks and Future Work](#drawbacks-and-future-work)_
+*Notice: This tutorial demonstrates an implementation of host streaming that will be supplanted by better techniques in a future release.
+See the [Drawbacks and Future Work](#drawbacks-and-future-work)*

 ## Purpose
 The purpose of this tutorial is to show you how to take advantage of SYCL USM host allocations and zero-copy host memory to implement a streaming host-device design with low latency and high throughput.
 Before starting this tutorial, we recommend first reviewing the **Pipes** (pipes) and **Zero-Copy Data Transfer** (zero_copy_data_transfer) FPGA tutorials, which will teach you more about SYCL pipes and SYCL USM and zero-copy data transfers, respectively.